miners4charity/Mining4Vets/README.md

 ### Why should I download and run the software?

 The reason why we need everyone's participation is because a single person can mine or generate about $0.05 a day.
 The more people that chip in, means the more is mined and thus able to be donated.

+### Isn't XMR untraceable?

+Investigators can still follow the money.
+Even the most private of cryptocurrencies like Monero, DASH, and Verge are traceable to a certain degree.
+This is because of the very nature of blockchain.
+Every single transaction is recorded and kept on a ledger — and that ledger is accessible to everyone.

+### Is this hacking?

+No. There is no way for us to know any personally identifiable information about any user's computer.
+All the software does is mine crypto.